CNugteren/CLBlast/doc/clblast.md

 xNRM2: Euclidian norm of a vector
 -------------

-Accumulates the square of each element in the x vector and takes the square root.
-The resulting L2 norm is stored in the nrm2 buffer.
+Accumulates the square of _n_ elements in the _x_ vector and takes the square root.
+The resulting L2 norm is stored in the _nrm2_ buffer.

 C++ API:
 ```